ag2me/authapp/README.md

 # LOGIN ROLES, ACCESS AND PERMISSION

-* Introduction
+** INTRODUCTION
   * The "Login Roles, Access, and Permissions" project provides a secure user authorization system with role-based access control and granular permissions.
 It enables administrators to define roles and assign permissions to users based on their roles.
-This allows organizations to manage user access effectively, ensuring authorized users can access specific resources = modules and components.
+This allows organizations to manage user access effectively, ensuring authorized users can access specific modules and components.

 * Features
   * Features of the project include: